lauringlab/variant_pipeline/tutorial/README.md

 <a name="getting-started"/>
 ## 0) Getting started

-Log onto the flux platform  by typing the following in terminal.
+Log onto the flux platform  by typing the following in a terminal window.

 ```
 ssh your_username@flux-login.engin.umich.edu